uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 > Note the semicolon after the `console.log`.
 > It terminates the `console.log` statement.
-> The semicolon is not technically required here.
-> Indeed there are many JavaScript programmers who don't write semicolons.
+> The semicolon is technically not required here and there are many JavaScript programmers who don't use semicolons.
-> However, to avoid a bunch of pitfalls, we will use semicolons throughout this book and therefore we want you to get used to them as soon as possible.
+> However, to avoid a bunch of pitfalls, we will use semicolons throughout this book and therefore we want you to get accustomed to them as soon as possible.

 Now open this file in your browser by simply double-clicking the file.
-After opening this file in your browser, open the console again.
-You should see `Hello, world!` printed there.
+After opening this file in your browser, open the console.
+You should the output `Hello, world!`.

 Congratulations, you wrote your first script!